 - Third parties on the Internet such as server administrators and others who monitor Internet traffic

-If you wish to communicate with me by email or text message, please read and complete the optional consent form included at the end of this these office policies.
-Unless you have completed the Consent for Transmission of Protected Health Information by Non-Secure Means form, I will not respond to email communications or text messages.
-If there are people in your life that you do not want accessing these communications, please talk with me about ways to keep your communications safe and confidential.
+If you wish to communicate with me by email or text message, please read and complete the optional consent form included at the end of these office policies.
+Unless you have signed the Consent for Transmission of Protected Health Information by Non-Secure Means form, I will not respond to email communications or text messages.
+If there are people in your life that you do not want to access these communications, please talk with me about ways to keep your communications safe and confidential.

 In general, email is a non-secure form of communication.
-I maintain a HIPAA Business Associate Agreement with the Microsoft Corporation that provides me with a secure email exchange server.
-Because of this agreement, the Microsoft Corporation is obligated by federal law to protect these records from unauthorized use or disclosure.
-If you use Gmail, it is noteworthy that Google will not sign such an agreement attesting that their email service is in compliance with HIPAA standards.
+I maintain HIPAA Business Associate Agreements with Google and Microsoft that provide me with secure email exchange servers, as well as Help Scout that provides me with secure electronic email support services.
+Because of these agreements, Google Inc, Microsoft Corporation, and Help Scout are obligated by federal law to protect these records from unauthorized use or disclosure.

 Although my own email server is secure, I cannot be assured that yours is.
 Therefore, I prefer to use email communication and text messaging only with your permission, and only for administrative purposes unless we have made another agreement.
 This means that email exchanges and text messages with my office should be limited to things like setting or changing appointments, billing matters, and other related issues.

 Please do not email me about clinical matters, because email is not a confidential way to contact me.
-If you need to discuss a clinical matter with me, please feel free to call me so we can discuss it on the phone, or to wait until we can discuss it during your therapy session.
+If you need to discuss a clinical matter with me, please feel free to call me so we can discuss it on the phone, or to wait until we can discuss it during your sessions.
 The telephone or face-to-face context is simply much more secure as a mode of communication.
-If you need to send a file such as a PDF or other digital document, please print and FAX it to (775) 825-8277.
+If you need to send a confidential file such as a PDF or another digital document, please make use of my secure online portal where possible.

-Because text messaging is a very non-secure and impersonal mode of communication, I do not send nor do I respond to text messages from anyone in treatment with me, unless we have made other arrangements.
-Therefore, unless you have completed the Consent for Transmission of Protected Health Information by Non-Secure Means form, please do not use SMS (mobile phone text messaging) to contact me.
+Because text messaging is a non-secure and impersonal mode of communication, I do not send nor do I respond to text messages from anyone receiving services from me, unless we have made other arrangements.
+Therefore, unless you have signed the Consent for Transmission of Protected Health Information by Non-Secure Means form, please do not use SMS (mobile phone text messaging) to contact me.

 Please know that when you use electronic communications methods, such as email, texting, online video, etc., there are various technicians and administrators who maintain these services, and who may conceivably have access to the content of those communications.